luapower/luapower-all/tr.md

 glyphs using other graphics APIs you need to implement a new rasterizer.
-Glyph caching and the actual rasterization is done in `tr_raster_ft` using [freetype], so your rasterizer can subclass that and then it only needs to handle blitting of 8-bit gray and 32-bit BGRA bitmaps and also bitmap scaling if you use bitmap fonts, since freetype doesn't handle that.
+Glyph caching and the actual rasterization is done in `tr_raster_ft` using [freetype], so your rasterizer can subclass that and then it only needs to handle blitting of (clipped portions of) 8-bit gray and 32-bit BGRA bitmaps and also bitmap scaling if you use bitmap fonts, since freetype doesn't handle that.

 ### `tr:textbox(text_tree, cr, x, y, w, h, [halign], [valign]) -> segments`